The Student Success Network is here to help you through your time at Michener.

 Michener’s fitness, athletics and recreation facilities are available for all students, staff, faculty and paid members or guests – develop your own fitness program, compete, socialize or just relax.
 Student Council is actively involved in developing an athletics and recreation program tailored to student interests, including intramural sports.

-The focus of Health Services is to prevent injury and illness and to promote healthy lifestyle choices.
-Health Services is responsible for preserving the confidentiality of staff and student medical information.
+Health Services is responsible for preserving the confidentiality of student medical information.
 Some Health services include:

 - Committee Representation